 Bottom line: Is TikTok safe?

 In a world where every app, website, and corporate entity is vying for your personal data, “safe” is a relative term.
-It is open knowledge that TikTok collects enormous amounts of data from its user base and that it shares that data with many third parties.
-However, its practices are not much different from other social media apps.
+It is publicly known that TikTok collects vast amounts of data from its user base and shares that data with numerous third parties.
+However, its practices are not significantly different from those of other social media apps.